-Last week we showed a wallpaper-illusion console sink bathroom (scroll down one post) with chalkboard-painted walls and handmade chalk designs.
-Blackboard paint also can add dramatic contrast to a conventional black-and-white kitchen and lets you transform the write-on wall into one that’s purely practical or decorative.
+Last week we showed a bathroom with chalkboard-painted walls and handmade chalk designs that looked like wallpaper.
+However, chalkboard paint kitchen walls are for family handwriting as well as décor.
+Blackboard paint also can add dramatic contrast to a conventional kitchen.
 Plus it’s quick and easy to erase and change, or embellish with pictures or clocks.

 Painting a black accent wall also can help make a narrow room appear wider since the dark color makes the wall visually advance.

-Then there’s the magnetic twist with Magnamagic’s primer or paint.
+Then there’s the magnetic twist: Magnamagic’s primer or paint.
 In addition they have adhesive-backed magnetic strips that can be placed on walls to create stick-on zones like the area beneath alphabet blocks at the bottom of the board.

 In my kitchen there’s a strip of wall adjacent to the land line.
 Right now it’s a messy catch-all space for grocery lists and phone messages.
 These kitchens are my inspiration for creating a board in that space which will serve for the lists and messages that I can make big enough for Mr. AM, whose vision has become limited, to easily read.
 Magnetic?
 Maybe.
 And while this space will be bland no longer, here’s a hint: my board will be colorful.
 Guess which color I’ll choose!

 Copy and Paste to Quick-Share this Post: http://bit.ly/Ivr574